Anxiety Before Travel: It’s Okay!

 As a solo traveler, you can search for reasonably priced plans that still offer excellent coverage overseas.
 I usually go with World Nomads for my trips.

-It’s helpful to have cheerleaders in your corner if you’re feeling some anxiety before travel.
+Why do this?
+First of all, it’s helpful to have cheerleaders in your corner if you’re feeling some anxiety before travel.
 Your friends and family are great resources and will remind you of your deep inner strength.
 Their kindness is worth its weight in gold.

 Remember: by traveling alone, you’re doing something a lot of people consider extremely brave.
 It’s likely your friends and family already have massive amounts of respect for you and your passion of seeing the world.
 So they will be more than happy to give you the boost you need and walk you through your fears, until the anxiety finally hurts a little bit less.

 Don’t suffer in silence!
 Silence is suffocating and unhelpful.
+I always feel worse if I don’t use someone else as a sounding board.

 If a doctor or therapist has been overseeing your anxiety, then make an appointment and inform him/her of your upcoming travels!
 You can receive invaluable advice.